 - 1. Go to Monitoring > Firewalls or Configuration > Firewalls and folders. - 2.
-Scroll over the name of the firewall and click on the icon !.
-The results will be displayed in the lower panel.
+Scroll over the name of the firewall and click on the icon [ The results will be displayed in the lower panel.
 You can double-click on a result to view details.

-3.2 Accessing firewall logs and activity reports
+3.2 Accessing the firewall monitoring interface

-You can access the logs and activity reports of connected firewalls directly from the SMC server.
+You can directly access the interface to monitor connected firewalls from the SMC server.

-In Monitoring > Firewalls, move the mouse next to the name of a firewall and click the icon b.
-Authentication on the firewall is automatic:
+In Monitoring > Firewalls, move the mouse next to the name of a firewall and click the icon Authentication on the firewall is automatic: